Tensairity

 Comparison of (a) a normal steel framework girder and (b) a tensairity girder.
 When the load applies from the top directing downward (trying to bend the girder), force acts on upper rods of girders as compression stress yet as tension stress on lower parts.
 This stress tends to decrease girder width making it less rigid.
 (A girder of zero width has zero flexural strength.)
 To prevent this upper and lower rods must be separated.
 Classical framework girders ensure this using triangular space frames.
 In the tensairity girder strong airbags pressurized with a gas is used instead.
 The pure tension on the lower rod load may be replaced by rope or the strong airbag membrane itself.
 This results in a much better strength-to-weight ratio.

-Tensairity is a trademarked term for a light weight structural concept that uses low pressure air to stabilize compression elements against buckling.
+Tensairity is a trademarked term for a lightweight structural concept that uses low pressure air to stabilize compression elements against buckling.
 It employs an ancient foundational splinting structure using inflated airbeams and attached stiffeners or cables that gains mechanical advantages for low mass.
 The structure modality has been particularly developed by Mauro Pedretti.